Martial Arts Auckland

 KMG

 The short answer: most martial arts were built for a specific context — a ring, a competition, a tradition.
 Krav Maga was built for real life.
-Developed by Krav Maga Global (KMG) and taught in Auckland since 2015, it's a practical self-defence system designed for real-world situations — no prior experience required, no fitness prerequisite, and no sporting rules to follow.
+Krav Maga Auckland, based at 47 Birkenhead Avenue on the North Shore, is a Krav Maga Global (KMG)-certified academy teaching practical self-defence since 2015 — no prior experience required, no fitness prerequisite, no sporting rules to follow.

 What Are You Actually Looking For?